zriyansh/signoz.io/blog/2022-06-22-kibana-vs-grafana.md

 - Metrics
 - Traces

-Grafana Labs provide multiple solutions to collect and monitor the above three signals:
+The above three signals are popularly known as the three pillars of observability.
+The easier a tool makes it to get started with these three signals, the better.
+Grafana Labs provide multiple solutions to collect and monitor logs, metrics, and traces.
+You need to stitch together the following three tools for a full-stack observability solution:

 - Loki for logs
 - Prometheus - Grafana combo for metrics
 - Tempo for traces

 Elastic, on the other hand, provides Elastic APM, its observability solution meant for cloud-native applications.
-The issue with Elastic APM is that it provides its propriety agent for collecting telemetry data from applications.
-If you use Elastic APM, you get locked in with the platform.
+The cloud-native ecosystem is moving towards open standards for application instrumentation.
+OpenTelemetry, a Cloud Native Computing Foundation project is quietly becoming the world standard for instrumenting cloud-native applications.

-OpenTelemetry, a Cloud Native Computing Foundation project, aims to solve this issue by providing vendor-agnostic instrumentation.
 It provides client libraries in multiple programming languages to generate telemetry data(logs, metrics, and traces) from applications.
 If you use OpenTelemetry, you can choose a backend analysis tool of your choice to store and visualize your observability data.
 And that’s where [SigNoz](https://signoz.io/) comes into the picture.

 SigNoz is an open-source APM that is built natively on OpenTelemetry.
-It provides metrics monitoring, distributed tracing, and logs(currently under active development).
+It provides metrics monitoring, distributed tracing, and logs(currently under active development), everything under a single pane of glass.

 It comes with out-of-box application metrics charts.